Slovenia men's national volleyball team

 The Slovenia men's national volleyball team represents Slovenia in international volleyball competitions and friendly matches, and is governed by the Volleyball Federation of Slovenia.
 The team made its debut at major tournaments in 2001, when it competed at the European Volleyball Championship.
 Between 2015 and 2021, Slovenia reached the final of the European Championship three times and finished as runners-up on all three occasions after losing to France, Serbia and Italy, respectively.

-As of January 2025, Slovenia is ranked fourth in the FIVB World Rankings.
+As of September 2026, Slovenia is ranked seventh in the FIVB World Rankings.